SU(2), Associated Laguerre Polynomials and Rigged Hilbert Spaces: Introduction

-a) we start from a concrete vector space of functions, where discrete labels and continuous variables are defined. b) In this vector space we consider the recurrence relations that allow to connect functions with different values of the labels.
-As well known, these recurrence relations have been often connected with Lie algebras (see \cite{miller1977} and references therein). c) These recurrence relations are not operators: successive applications of them require a change by hand of the values of the labels modified by previous applications.
-This means that the product is not defined on the recurrence relations. d) We introduce for each label and for each continuous variable an operator that reads its value.
-Because recurrence relations have almost always a derivative contribution we include for each continuous variable also the derivative operator related to it .
-As discussed in \cite{ceolgant, cedice14} the presence of operators with spectrum of different cardinality implies that, as considered for the first time in Lie algebras in \cite{LiNa}, the space of the group representation is not a Hilbert space but a rigged Hilbert space \cite{bo}. e) Recurrence relations are rewritten in terms of rising and lowering operators built by means of the above defined operators. f) These rising and lowering operators are often genuine generators of the Lie algebras considered by Miller \cite{miller1977} and the procedure gives simply the representations of the algebras in a well defined function space (see \cite{celeghini2013a, celeghini2013b, celeghini2014}). g) However it can happen that the commutators, besides the values required by the algebra, have additional contributions.
+We propose here an alternative construction that allows to add to the representations obtained following the reported recipe, new ones not achievable following the previous approach.
+Starting from a concrete vector space of functions with discrete labels and continuous variables, we consider the recurrence relations that allow to connect functions with different values of the labels.
+These recurrence relations are not operators but allow us to introduce, for each label and for each continuous variable, an operator that reads its value.
+In this way, recurrence relations are rewritten in terms of rising and lowering operators built by means of the above defined operators.These rising and lowering operators are often genuine generators of the Lie algebras considered by Miller \cite{miller1977} and the procedure gives simply the representations of the algebras in a well defined function space \cite{celeghini2013a, celeghini2014}.
+However it can happen that the commutators, besides the values required by the algebra, have additional contributions.
 The essential point of this paper is that these additional contributions (as exhibited here) can be proportional to the null identity that defines the starting vector space.
 As this identity is zero on the whole representation, the Lie algebra is well defined and a new representation in a space of functions has been found.